 '''

 unsafe_modifier

 : 'unsafe'

 ;

 unsafe_statement

 : 'unsafe' block

 ;

-Example: In the following code
+'''

+'''

 public unsafe struct Node

 {

 public int Value;

 public Node Left;

 public Node Right;

 }

 '''

 the unsafe modifier specified in the struct declaration causes the entire textual extent of the struct declaration to become an unsafe context.
 Thus, it is possible to declare the Left and Right fields to be of a pointer type.
 The example above could also be written